Skip to main content.

 • *Courses retaken for grade improvement will not increase the number of earned credits.

-Students needing additional credits during the summer may participate with the approval of their department chairperson and dean of their college if they provide a feasible plan to complete their requirements by August 31st of that academic year.
+Students needing additional credits during the summer may participate in the commencement ceremony with the approval of their department chairperson and dean of their college if they provide a feasible plan to complete their requirements by August 31st of that academic year.
 Typically, students should not seek approval if they have more than 9 credits to complete during the summer.
-Students seeking this option are required to submit the Permission to Participate-Commencement form along with required department chairperson/college dean signatures and proof of summer registration to the Registrar's Office.
+Students seeking this option are required to submit the Permission to Participate Commencement form along with the required department chairperson/college dean signatures and proof of summer registration to the Registrar's Office.

 Students who expect to complete their degree requirements after August 31st may participate in the following spring commencement ceremony.
 An individual may participate in only one commencement ceremony per degree.
-The "Permission to Participate in Commencement" form can be located within the "Resources" section in the right column of the Graduation webpage.
+The "Permission to Participate in Commencement" form can be located on the Graduation webpage.

 Back to top of screen